kubernetes/website/docs/admin/node-conformance.md

 mount required volumes properly.
 But **it is strongly recommended to only run conformance test**, because it requires much more complex configuration to run non-conformance test.

-### Caveats
+## Caveats

 * The test leaves some docker images on the node, including the node conformance test image and images of containers used in the functionality test.
-* The test leaves dead containers on the node, these containers are created during the functionality test.
+* The test leaves dead containers on the node.
+These containers are created during the functionality test.